ajujosephj09-hungryexplorer/competitive-analysis-ui/README.md

 This repository demonstrates how to take an LLM powered workflow from prototype to production, with an explicit focus on product leadership, system design, and operational rigor.

-The system exposes a public UI backed by serverless APIs and a structured n8n-based AI agent pipeline that performs competitive analysis using search, evidence synthesis, reasoning, and strict output validation.
+The system exposes a public UI backed by serverless APIs and a structured n8n based AI agent pipeline that performs competitive analysis using search, evidence synthesis, reasoning, and strict output validation.

 2) Why this exists

 I have been trying to learn end to end AI system design, and most AI projects stop at:
 - prompts
-- single-function demos
+- single function demos

 Real AI products require a lot more, including but not limited to the following and I couldn't find much help.
 - orchestration